 But being that it is considered a medium firm mattress, smaller customers under 130 pounds might find that it is too hard for them, especially when sleeping on their side.

-Heavier customers are overall satisfied with this mattress, with stomach sleepers finding it the least comfortable and a few heavier customers mentioning side sinkage, which is not uncommon in all foam mattresses, without innersprings.
+, with stomach sleepers finding it the least comfortable and a few heavier customers mentioning side sinkage, which is not uncommon in all foam mattresses, without innersprings.

 The company offers a great 10-year warranty and a 100 night sleep trial, the only downside is that the company is fairly young, compared to some of the other mattress companies on the market.